 - Appeal to my learning style

-- Align with my views on plant-based medicine
+- Align with my views on plant-based wellness

 Aligned with my viewpoint

-The Herbal Academy has done a fantastic job of providing an education that addresses the physical, emotional and spiritual needs that encompass an individual, without feeling flakey or irrelevant to whats being taught.
+The Herbal Academy has done a fantastic job of providing an education that addresses the physical, emotional and spiritual needs that encompass an individual, without feeling flaky or irrelevant to whats being taught.